by Brian K. Asbury

 “Ha-ha…” said Beefeater nervously.
 He was rapidly reassessing his earlier theories about G’nort.
 This flea-bitten alien was clearly non compos mentis.
 He couldn’t be a genuine Green Lantern, surely?
 He must be some escaped lunatic who’s stolen a power ring.

 But what could he do to stop him?
 Below the ship, planet Earth was a rapidly dwindling blue crescent.
-This maniac and his power ring was all that was keeping them from dying in the cold airlessness of space.
+This maniac and his power ring were all that was keeping them from dying in the cold airlessness of space.
 If he made any attempt to overcome G’nort, the crazy mutt could lose concentration, and that would be the end for both of them.

 “Mr. Fecktiffe, where are you?” said the apparition.
 He caught sight of the Beefeater and G’nort and did a double-take.
 “Oh!
-Who are you?
+Who are you?”

 Beefeater raised his eyes to the sky (or where, in normal circumstances, the sky would have been).
 “Oh, God — Privet!
 I’d completely forgotten about him!”

 G’nort bounded forward, his tail wagging gleefully.
 “Hey, Mr. Beefburger, is this one of your super-friends?
-You didn’t tell me you’d brought a sidekick!
+You didn’t tell me you’d brought a sidekick!”

 “He isn’t… and it’s Beefeater!
 Bloody hell, how many more times?
 Beefeater!
 As in the Yeomen of the bloody Guard!
 How difficult can it be to remember?”

-The canine crusader either didn’t hear or chose to ignore him, but instead stood back from Privet and waved his arms around.
+The Canine Crusader either didn’t hear or chose to ignore him, but instead stood back from Privet and waved his arms around.
 “Hiya, buddy.
 I’m G’nort.
 Who are you?”

 Privet stared at G’nort, then looked at Beefeater.
 “I don’t understand this at all.
 Where’s Mr. Fecktiffe?
 Who are you two?
 Why are you both in fancy dress?”
 He returned his gaze to G’nort.
 “And why are you waving your arms around like that?”